1 Getting Started

 Recall the matrix code from above:

-.
+Here the matrix function is given two arguments.
+The first is the vector my_cool_vector and the second is nrow = 3.
 The two arguments are separated by a comma.
-If we want to work out where these came from, we need to look at the help page for the function.
+If we want to work out what the arguments to a function are, we can look at the help page for the function.
 To do that enter the following in either the script or the console:

 ?matrix

-Sometimes it makes your code more clear to include a name, like this.
+Sometimes it makes your code more clear to include the names of arguments.
+This is a judgement call.

-The help screen also shows the default values for these argument.
-If there are default values, then you don’t need to manually enter every argument.
+The help screen also shows the default values for these arguments.
+If there are default values, then you don’t need to manually the argument.
 If you are modifying only one argument, which appears latter in the list, then you will need to use the name.

 [,1] [,2] [,3]